The aim of this tutorial is to introduce you to functional coding, while explaining how to code in a structural way.

 Your meat factory should:

-• Check this, otherwise you could easily be dissapointed with the results from your efforts, as this guy learned (he did not ensure that all internal objects in his functions were explicitly defined):
+Check this for each function you write, otherwise you could easily be dissapointed with the results from your efforts, as this guy learned (he did not ensure that all internal objects in his functions were explicitly defined):

 Vague name, external dependencies not defined as a parameter (y), and also not explicit about what exits the function: